Vijayalakshmi230/Vijayalakshmi-212221040134-/README.md

 ## Results and Impact
 <!--Give the results and impact as shown below-->
-The Sign Language Detection System enhances accessibility for individuals with hearing and speech impairments, providing a valuable tool for inclusive communication.
-The project's integration of computer vision and deep learning showcases its potential for intuitive and interactive human-computer interaction.

-This project serves as a foundation for future developments in assistive technologies and contributes to creating a more inclusive and accessible digital environment.
+The Streamlined Networking Integration project enhances network troubleshooting efficiency by automating issue detection and resolution.
+The AI-powered chatbot improves user understanding by providing real-time explanations and solutions.
+Features like saved modules, history tracking, and notifications ensure a seamless and user-friendly experience.
+The integration of network analysis tools and the Alpha WiFi adapter boosts diagnostic accuracy, reducing downtime.
+Overall, the system streamlines network management, making it faster, more accessible, and highly effective for both network engineers and general users.

 ## Articles published / References